Who can register a .coop domain name?

 What are the .coop TLD Eligibility Criteria?

-- Associations comprised of cooperatives;
+- Is an Association comprised of cooperatives; or

 And for no more than 5,000 registrants, persons or entities whose use of a .coop domain name would, in the opinion of the DCLLC Board, advance the interests of the cooperative sector in general or would assist in the development of cooperatives worldwide.